-The following examples illustrate how the total returns set forth in the table above are calculated.
+The following examples illustrate how a payment at maturity set forth in the table above is calculated.

 Example 1: The level of the Index increases from the Initial Index Level of 110 to an Ending Index Level of 132.
-Because the Ending Index Level of 132 is greater than the Initial Index Level of 110, the Additional Amount is equal to \$220 and the payment at maturity is equal to \$1,220 per \$1,000 principal amount note, calculated as follows:
+Because the Ending Index Level of 132 is greater than the Initial Index Level of 110, the Additional Amount is equal to \$200 and the payment at maturity is equal to \$1,200 per \$1,000 principal amount note, calculated as follows: